Inquire

 Before planting, it is important to understand the basic growth behaviour of a pear tree.
 A pear tree develops in three stages:

-Knowing these phases helps you manage watering, pruning, and fertilisation correctly instead of applying random care methods.
+Knowing these phases helps you manage watering, pruning, and fertilisation correctly, rather than applying random care methods.

 Step 1: Choosing the Right Planting Location